 Convincing people they are watching something real requires hypnosis, and when you break the fourth wall, you call attention to this hypnosis.

 It shatters your trance over the viewer.

-How often do I break the fourth wall?
+How often should you break the 4th wall?

 You want to be on extreme ends of the scale.

 If you are going to break the fourth wall do it all the time…

 You don’t want the audience to question your decision, or for them to think you were never really sure that wall breaks were the right idea for your story in the first place.